mcgonago/mymcp/jira-agent/README.md

 ```

 #### Issue: "Authentication failed" or "401 Unauthorized"
-**Problem**: Your Jira API token is incorrect, expired, or your credentials are misconfigured.
+**Problem**: Jira API token is incorrect, expired, or credentials are misconfigured.

 **Error Message**:
 ```